-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes
+• Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of

+- Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

-After the end of this module, the students will be able to:
+After the end of this module, the students will:

-- Work within public and private health rehabilitation centers and become equal members of the interdisciplinary health team, - Recognize safety rules in the clinical placement; communicate effectively with the patient and his / her relatives - Collect and evaluate the patient's history appropriately - Recognize the ethical rules governing the patient's management - Apply their clinical practice safely and respecting the conditions of proper training of trainees, - Implement in practice techniques and methods of patient assessment from a wide range of clinical pathologies, - Develop correct clinical reasoning based on the recognition of aetiological factors and the evaluation of pathological adaptations of the human body - Design and implement successfully documented clinical physiotherapy programs for all types of injuries and diseases (muscles, ligaments, tendons, osteochondral, nerves, etc.) - Implement successfully evidence-based first aid techniques and emergency interventions - Implement effective post-operative rehabilitation programs in case of arthroscopic correction of pathologies and injuries - Integrate the theoretical knowledge into the daily clinical practice of physiotherapy in individual patients or a group of patients.
+- be able to work within public and private health rehabilitation centers and become equal members of the interdisciplinary health team, - have the skills to recognize safety rules in the clinical placement; communicate effectively with the patient and his / her relatives - present the ability to collect and evaluate the patient's history appropriately - have the competency to recognize the ethical rules governing the patient's management - be able to apply their clinical practice safely and respecting the conditions of proper training of trainees, - have gained the skills to implement in practice techniques and methods of patient assessment from a wide range of clinical pathologies, - be able to develop correct clinical reasoning based on the recognition of aetiological factors and the evaluation of pathological adaptations of the human body - have obtained the skills to design and implement successfully documented clinical physiotherapy programs for all types of injuries and diseases (muscles, ligaments, tendons, osteochondral, nerves, etc.) - have the ability to implement successfully evidence-based first aid techniques and emergency interventions - gained the in depth knowledge to implement effective post-operative rehabilitation programs in case of arthroscopic correction of pathologies and injuries - be able to integrate the theoretical knowledge into the daily clinical practice of physiotherapy in individual patients or a group of patients.